tripdog/persian-hugo/exampleSite/content/about/_index.md

 ### IMAGES

 All images are from [Unsplash](https://unsplash.com "Unsplash").
 They are saved right into the GH repo but could just as easily be placed on Cloudinary, S3, Spaces or what have you.

+### IMPRESSIONS

+This CMS feels so much more responsive than WordPress, even with the build lag on the front-end.
+It doesn't have nearly as many bells and whistles, but there is a lot of elegance in simplicity.
+I could build something substantial with this I think.